 They are not intended to replace allotment books.
 Indeed, some books are recommended in the New to an Allotment web page.

-Since that time, plot holders, mainly but not always newcomers, have periodically asked specific questions.
+Plot holders, mainly but not always newcomers, have periodically asked specific cultivation questions.
 The questions and the responses can be found on the FAQs from plot holders page.